BCNGEEKS/Geekateca/sections/html/html.md

 ### INTRODUCTION

-In HTML there are two diferent types, Block Level or Semantic and Inline Level or non-Semantic elements.
+In HTML there are two different types, Block Level or Semantic and Inline Level or non-Semantic elements.

 ---